-Tests may include:
+Tests may be:

 - Transcutaneous bilirubin (TcB)—a light is passed through the baby's skin to screen for high bilirubin levels

-Phototherapy is the use of special lights.
-The lights help alter the bilirubin in the blood.
-The bilirubin can then easily pass in the urine or through the gastrointestinal tract.
+Phototherapy uses special lights to change the bilirubin in the blood.
+The bilirubin can then pass in the urine or stool.

-In the most severe cases of jaundice, your doctor may recommend a blood transfusion.
-A transfusion will replace your baby’s blood with new blood.
+Babies with severe jaundice may need a blood transfusion.
+This will replace the baby’s blood with new blood.
 The excess bilirubin will be removed with the blood.

 Healthy Children—American Academy of Pediatrics https://www.healthychildren.org

 Health Canada https://www.canada.ca